MapColonies/osm2pgsql-wrapper/README.md

 A project can be divided into multiple sub parts, each sub part's lua script needs to be placed in the bucket under the projectId meaning with the projectId as the script's key prefix.

 On append a config representing the job is required, the config specifies each sub part's s3 lua script key and it's expired tiles zoom levels.

+The output of the append command of `osm2pgsql` is an expire list of tiles in requested zoom levels.

+The expired tiles list can be uploaded\pushed to a source of your choice, `s3`, `queue` (using `pgboss`) or both.
-The expired tiles of each sub part will be uploaded to the bucket as well under `/projectId/subId/sequenceNumber/expire.list`.
+- For the `s3` option the expired tiles a.k.a `expire.list` of each sub part will be uploaded to the bucket as well under `/projectId/subId/sequenceNumber/expire.list`.
+- For the `queue` option the expired tiles will be parsed into bounding boxes in WGS84 and pushed into the `pgboss` job queue for further processing

 Before appending a `state.txt` needs to be placed on the bucket under the projectId, the state's `sequenceNumber` will be updated for each append.
 On the first append the `sequenceNumber` of the creation dump needs to be placed in the `state.txt`.